andrius-learns-things/studies/README.md

 ## Stack #1 (React-Python)

-TODO (PROJECT SETUP):
+TODO (ALL):

 - More pre-commit commands, esp. frontend

-TODO (BACKEND):

 - Have name from input, propagate everywhere
-- Celery
 - Tests...

+TODO (BACKEND):

 - Refactor readmodel to base, event store subscriptions, queue...
 - Refactor alchemy session
 - Refactor reuse of model for json

 TODO (FRONTEND):

-- Simplify FLUX
+- Refactor: Simplify FLUX
-- Stylize a bot more (esp navbar)
+- Stylize a bit more (esp navbar)
 - Bootstrap theme
 - Localizations.
 Localization tools
 - Console errors (due to hot reload or smth like that)